uudashr/phantom-webreader/README.md

 # Phantom WebReader

-This is attemp to create simple server using [PhantomJS](http://phantomjs.org/) and serve the web reading using [Readability](https://github.com/mozilla/readability).
+This is attempt to create simple server using [PhantomJS](http://phantomjs.org/) and serve the web reading using [Readability](https://github.com/mozilla/readability).

 Run the server
 ```shell